HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-access-policies.md

 ```

 :::{tip}
 Create user groups before adding access policies.
-Refer to "Managing groups" in {ref}`User-administration-doc` for details.
+Refer to "Managing groups" in {ref}`user-administration-doc` for details.
 You can associate an asset with an existing access policy from the Access Control page (browse to asset → *Access Control*).
 :::

 ## Adding an access policy